-George Clooneys classic style, John Hamms magnificient full-beard, and the classic Anchorman mustache of Will Ferrell are great examples of my point.
+George Clooney’s classic style, Jon Hamm’s magnificent full-beard, and the classic Anchorman mustache of Will Ferrell are great examples of celebrity beards and my point.

 Now, the beard styles that don’t fly so well with a suit are nearly all of the styles that aren’t full beard or mustache…

 Failed beard attempts, such as peach fuzz, patchy beards, or goatee, simply won’t go well with the elegance and masculinity of a well-designed suit.

 You can tell yourself otherwise, but if you cannot grow a full beard or mustache to go with the suit, do not wear facial hair.
 Be clean shaven and don’t make a goof out of yourself.